scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 - TRC: introduce introduce language tags ({{BCP47}}) and localizedDescriptions, introduce more sequence limits in ASN.1 and recommend maximum size.
 - `authorityKeyIdentifier` Extension: clarify support for `authorityCertIssuer` and `authorityCertSerialNumber` attributes
 - Issuing Control Plane AS Certificates: clarify signatures in case of automatic renewal
+- Trust reset: clarify concept with a dedicated section, improve readability of table 6

 ## draft-dekater-scion-pki-12
 {:numbered="false"}